oasisprotocol/docs-gitbook/pre-mainnet/genesis-file.md

 Each entry specifies a number of shares in that operator's entity's active escrow pool.
 In the proposed genesis file, all escrow pools are initialized to have one share worth one nanoROSE.

+> Under the proposed initial delegations, how many validators will it take to start the network?

+It will take at least 36 validators to reach the +2/3 signature threshold.

 ## Slashing

 These parameters specify key values for the network's slashing mechanism: